The screenplay trilogy is based on the short story below.

-At this point M. Tweed stops and asked ever so politely if he might be allowed another slice of clafoutis.
-Mother ran to the kitchen to fetch the baking tray and practicallt threw the rusty tin at the distuished twead clad gentleman.
-The second gentlemen with a handlebar moustache continued,
+At this point, M. Tweed stops and asked ever so politely if he might be allowed another slice of clafoutis.
+Mother ran to the kitchen to fetch the baking tray and practically threw the rusty tin at the distinguished twead-clad gentleman.
+The second gentleman with a handlebar moustache continued,

 ‘Your father thought he would live out his days in that tiny little prison cell, which was preferred to the gulag, but as fate would have in 1960 he got a new cellmate, Francis Gary Powers an American, you might have heard of him on the news, non?’

 ‘Your father and Gary Powers became very close, so close that when M. Powers was exchanged in 1962 for Rudolf Abdel, he insisted that his French friend be bundled into the deal.
 So your father was transferred to the United States and after a lengthy debriefing settled in Orange County California near to his good friend Gary.'
 He paused.